TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 <div class="lesson-content__panel" markdown="1">

 #### Before you start!
-- Recent changes to the way Github names the default branch mean you need to make sure you are using a recent version of git (2.28 or later).
+- Github recently updated the way it names the default branch.
+This means you need to make sure you are using a recent version of git (2.28 or later).
 You can check your version by running:
 `git --version`
 - If you haven't already, set your <span id="main-push"></span>local default git branch to `main`.
 You can do so by running:
 `git config --global init.defaultBranch main`